pvdz/preval/tests/cases/normalize/expressions/assignments/while/auto_ident_new_prop_s-seq.md

 ## Todos triggered

-- objects in isFree check
+- (todo) objects in isFree check
-- Support referencing this builtin in isFree: $
+- (todo) Support referencing this builtin in isFree: $
-- Support this node type in isFree: NewExpression
+- (todo) Support this node type in isFree: NewExpression

 ## Globals